Terpz710/Mineconomy/README.md

 # Features
 - View balances for yourself or other players.
 - Add, remove, or set player balances easily.
-- Supports three storage options:
+- Supports 2 storage options:
-  - JSON
   - MySQL
   - SQLite
 - Fully customizable messages and commands to suit your server's needs.
+- Multi-Language support.
 - Simple configuration for quick setup.

 # Installation
 1. Download the latest release of **Mineconomy**.